cranksters/pd-usb/readme.md

 # pd-usb

-JavaScript library for interacting with a [Panic Playdate](http://play.date/) console over USB, wherever [WebUSB](https://web.dev/usb/) is supported.
+JavaScript library for interacting with a [Panic Playdate](http://play.date/) console over USB, wherever [WebSerial](https://web.dev/serial/) is supported.

 > ⚠️ This library is unofficial and is not affiliated with Panic.
 Details on the USB protocol were gleaned from reverse-engineering and packet sniffing.
-Things may be incorrect.
+Things may be incorrect!

 ## Features